Part 1 of 2

 Before I get into detail regarding the events in Babylon as it effects the Church today I would like to jump ahead to the time of Ezra where the people were released to return to the city of their God they call their home.
 One might think these people would jump at the chance to be free and to see their homeland, the land God Himself gave them, would you not?
 As it turns out this is not to be.
 Yes, out of the thousands who were carried into Babylon, and among the many more thousands who were born in Babylon, there were a few people who cared enough to return to Jerusalem and rebuild the Temple.
 But there was an amazingly high number of people who became very complacent and comfortable in their Babylonian way of life.
 They were treated well enough, and they had everything they wanted.
 Why should they leave the comfort of the religious atmosphere they had become accustomed to?
 Couldn't they find God just as easily in Babylon as they could in Jerusalem?
 And besides, everyone knows that God is in a rickety old dirty shack just as much as He is in a fabulous Temple.
 Why go to all that wasted effort?
 Besides, don't you know that God doesn't want His special people to work?
 And He loves us just the way we are, warts and all?
 No need to try and fix up these Tabernacles God has chosen for His own.
 Settle back in Babylon, and don't worry about any ol' Temple.

 There are thousands of churches today, and there are thousands of pastors and doctrines amongst those thousands of churches.
-Now it would seem to me that if there was any common thread amongst all those churches and preachers that thread would be that of motivation.
+Now it would seem to me that if there was any common thread amongst all those churches and preachers, that thread would be that of motivation.
 I should think that every preacher would be striving with all his or her might to make their congregation the most Christ-like Christians found anywhere.
 I would think they would be like the coach of a pro football team, get out there and play to win!
 That's what I would expect to see in the churches.
 Isn't that what I see in Paul's writings?
 Isn't that what I read in the sermons and the parables of Jesus?
 Isn't that what I see demanded all the way through the Old Testament?
-Then why do I hear in the churches that we are ok the way we are, so settle back, enjoy the Christian ride, wait for a cloud, and know we are ok just the way we are?
+Then why do I hear in the churches that we're ok the way we are, so settle back, enjoy the Christian ride, wait for a cloud, and know we're perfect the way we are?
 Have the Levites remained in Babylon?
 Are there no priests to drive us on to victory and to show us the way?
 Do we really believe the words of Jesus were for the Old Testament saints and not for us today?

 In Babylon we have several examples of what a Church within a church is like.
 We have the true church, and we have the Babylonian church.
 Babylon is comfortable for those who like the life of pleasure and are not driven to succeed in the Spirit.
 Settle back and take life easy, is the call of Babylon.
 Meanwhile we have a Church of individuals who do not hear the Babylonian trumpet but are listening to the voice of God through their own spirit.
 One of the most common examples of this Church within a church is the story of the four Hebrew children.
 You heard there were only three Hebrew children?
 No, there were four.

 Nebuchadnezzar wanted the finest youth of those in the land he had conquered to serve him as advisers.
-Amongst the finest of these youth were Shadrach, Meshach and Abednego.
+Among the finest of these youth were Shadrach, Meshach and Abednego.
 But even above these three special boys there was Daniel, who was placed above all the others in importance since there were none other with the wisdom and the Spirit of God as was Daniel.

 Nebuchadnezzar, as is common with so many people placed in authority, had a big ego.
 To match his ego he had a huge statue made, a statue (of himself?) that stood 90 feet high.
 Now 90 feet is a huge statue any way you look at it.
 Everyone who did not bow down to this statue would be cast into a fiery furnace.
 Now no one likes to be cast into a fiery furnace, so it appears everyone in Babylon bowed down to this image when the call went out.
 However there were three young men who, although they lived in Babylon, they were not a part of the Babylonian system.
 They refused to bow down to the image.